 I wish I could help that couple in the grocery store see the simplicity of it: we’re just a family, not a number.
 If they could look beyond the frazzled mom with dried spit-up on her shoulder and the entourage of lively kids in her wake, I think they’d see the love that binds us together.

-And if only they’d replace the clever comments with genuine smiles, I guarantee they’d get at least four of them right back.
+And if only they’d buffer their comments with genuine smiles, I guarantee they’d get at least four of them right back.